An Elo-based rating system for TopCoder SRM: Proposed rating system

-As long as $ΔR \propto P$ exactly, the expected rating change of any player is zero.
-However, the expected performance in a round is a better performance than not participating.
-Players having practiced already have better performances before the round.
-Thus $ΔR = 0$ in expectation predicts future performance less accurately than $ΔR > 0$.
+While constrained by $\Delta R \propto P$, the expected rating change of any participant remains zero.
+However, achieving the expected performance in a round is better than not participating.
+Players having practiced already have better proficiencies before the round.
+Thus, $\Delta R = 0$ in expectation underestimates actual proficiency gains.

-We adjust the expectation to expect inflation, as if the ratings increased.
-We choose a parameter $B = ΔR$, then add the difference in expected performance to each player's performance:
+We adjust the expectations to account for these improvements by simulating an increase in opponent ratings before the round.
+We choose a parameter $B$ to represent the increase, then add the difference in expected performance to each player's performance: